 Learning how to clean a burnt pan is a necessary skill for any cook.
-After all, it's all too easy to leave saucepans on the hob for a few moments too long, or crank up the heat too high.
-Before you know it, you've got a pan that looks like it'll never be clean again, despite how hard you scrub.
+It can be all too easy to leave saucepans on the hob for a few moments too long, or crank up the heat too high.
+Before you know it, you've got a pan that looks like it'll never be clean again, no matter how hard you scrub.

 How to clean a burnt pan—four different methods